panev/panev.net-2014/README.md

 # panev.net portfolio page

-A work-in-progress personal portfolio website.
-Uses a lot of custom css animations and imagery—usefull for inspiration—not ideal for templating.
+A personal portfolio website.
+Uses a lot of custom css animations and imageryâ€”usefull for inspirationâ€”not ideal for templating or starting base.

-Currently a good portion of the site is complete, however there are still areas that are being worked on—namely proper responsiveness and touch screen optimization—also most of the portfolio projects aren't added yet.

 Feel free to clone and poke around, though. :-)